nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

 <details><summary>Answer</summary>
 <p>

-> Set-associative cache is cheaper and simpler than fully-associative cache, but has a potentially higher hit ratio and thus better system performance than direct-mapped.
+> Set-associative cache is cheaper and simpler than fully-associative cache, but has a potentially higher hit ratio and thus better system performance than direct-mapped cache.

 </p>
 </details>